YoniA/terminal-quiz/README.md

 1. clone this repo to your machine
 2. `cd` into the cloned directory
 3. add execute permissions: `sudo chmod +x quiz_runner.sh`
-4. run `./quiz_runner.sh`
+4. run `./quiz_runner.sh [database]`

-this should display a quiz on the terminal.
+This should display a random question in the terminal.

+The `database` parameter, in the last step, is optional, and if invoked without it, the script will query the default `quiz.db` that comes with the project.
+You can suplly any other database, given that it is structured exactly as described bellow.

 # DB table description